Regular Deadline: Fri, May 3, 2024 at 11:59 pm (PST)

 - Projects must be consistent with SFFILM’s mission and represent an imaginative contribution to the moving image art form.

-- Project reflects excellence in storytelling and visual style.
+- Project reflects innovation in storytelling and visual style.

 - To begin the application process, navigate to the “Apply Now” page to review the required items for submission.
 If you have not yet created an account for the SFFILM Grant Platform, please do so (please note: this is separate from your SFFILM member account).